Skip to main content

 Any tool that supports a JDBC connection string (BI dashboards, SQL editors) can connect using this URL:

 Pass authentication as a connection property, not in the URL.
-Set the custom_http_headers property to Authorization: Bearer <token>.
+Set the bearer_token property to your Nullplatform access token.

 Next steps